Important information for Freshmen - Class of 2025

 There is also a student page for each grade on the website.

 Q. How can I get the application for Summer Youth Employment?

 A. Note that teens ages 14-17 must get a certificate of employment, usually referred to as working papers, for most jobs.
 You can pick up the application in your high school.
-Working papers are done by Ms. Milunec, secretary in Guidance.
+Working papers are done by Ms. Badalati.
 The instruction sheet and application are on the bookcase in room 134.

 As a rule, you do not need to have the certificate in hand until you get a job, but you should begin to assemble the documents, which include medical clearance and parent permission.
 Apply now and do not wait until June.

 You must complete all information and bring in the necessary documentation to her and she will then issue you a card.
 Please remember to do this early in the day because it does take time to do the paper work.
 You can get them at age 14 and they should be updated in 2 years.
 Even if you do not wish to work, many Community Organizations want to see your card to do community service.